thomalexandre/Stories/README.md

 ## What is Stories?
 Read the best current stories from your favourite topic on the internet, in a fast and beautiful app always available in your pocket.
-The posts relate to the following categories: Mechanic, Fashion, Life, Science Fiction, Sports, Tech, USA, Video Games.
+The stories relate to the following categories: mechanic, fashion, life, science fiction, sports, tech, USA, video games.

 ## Screenshots
  ![Stories](https://github.com/thomalexandre/Stories/blob/master/Screenshots/grouped.png?raw=true "")